 The fans as well play a significant role in making the Team Wrestling Finals perhaps the most festive of MHSAA championship events.
 Wrestling fans tend to be a tight-knit bunch after years of watching their children grow up competing against each other, usually in stuffed high school gyms all over our state.
 During Finals weekend, fans sit in designated areas across from each other on either side of the mat – and with four matches going, it’s easy to follow the action by turning attention to whichever section is loudest at the moment.

 We have tended of late to see many of the wrestling powerhouses back at Finals weekend year after year.
 The excitement, especially for that team’s fans, hits another level when a new contender breaks through.
 But it’s also a lot of fun to watch rivalries that have developed through multiple championship matches over the years.

 In Division 1, Detroit Catholic Central has won seven of the last 10 championships including the last three, and Davison has been runner-up four of the last six years with Brighton the runner-up the last two.
 Lowell has followed four straight Division 2 titles by St. Johns from 2010-13 with six straight to set the record for consecutive Finals championships, breaking a three-way tie among biggest winners last season.

-Richmond or Dundee has claimed the last eight Division 3 championships – and they’ve met in the Final six times over those eight seasons, including last year when Richmond won the title on a tie-breaker with the score knotted 28-28.
-Similarly, in Division 4, Hudson or New Lothrop has won the last nine titles – and they’ve faced each other in the championship match five of the last six seasons, although Clinton broke through with its first championship match appearance in 2019 before falling to the Tigers in the Final.
+Richmond or Dundee has claimed the last nine Division 3 championships – and they’ve met in the Final seven times over those nine seasons, including last year when Dundee took back the title.
+Similarly, in Division 4, Hudson or New Lothrop has won the last 10 titles – and they’ve faced each other in the championship match five of the last six seasons, although Clinton broke through with its first championship match appearance in 2019 before falling to the Tigers in the Final.

 Copy and content provided by: Geoff Kimmerly, Michigan High School Athletic Association